November 30, 2008

 A set of alloy crampons is perhaps the most amazingly lightweight product you will ever hold in your hands, in so far that when you pick them up it’s hard to believe that there is actually anything there.
 The first thing that strikes you is that unlike a standard pair of steel crampons these chunky silver crampons don’t seem to weigh anything, which generally leads you to write them off as being of no use for climbing, or in fact that they’re made from plastic and just for display purposes only.

-First of it’s obvious that aluminium is softer then steel, meaning that these crampons will dull faster when used on hard surfaces, accelerating wear if used on anything but snow, neve and short sections of rock and ice.
+First of it’s obvious that aluminium is softer than steel, meaning that these crampons will dull faster when used on hard surfaces, accelerating wear if used on anything but snow, neve and short sections of rock and ice.
 They also require more thickness in order to achieve an adequate strength: which makes them chunkier, giving them less penetration on hard ice.
-The points themselves are also more prone to damage if overloaded, meaning they aren’t suitable of mixed abuse, such as repeatedly placing all your weight on one front point, or bashing around down through rocks and talus day after day.
-In fact these crampons are not really designed for intensive use like steel crampons – which can be worn for months before they have to be retired, but are more of a high performance crampons for particular climbs or objectives.
+The points themselves are also more prone to damage if overloaded, meaning they aren’t suitable for mixed abuse, such as repeatedly placing all your weight on one front point, or bashing around down through rocks and talus day after day.
+In fact, these crampons are not really designed for intensive use like steel crampons – which can be worn for months before they have to be retired, but are more of high-performance crampons for particular climbs or objectives.

 What they are designed for is snow climbing, and travel on classic alpine terrain.
-They can be used for the odd bit of rock climbing (being alloy they actual work really well on rock), and low angle ice (you may need to cut steps if the ice is really hard), but generally they are designed for anything from soft snow to squeaky neve.
-I know of some climbers who’ve climbed some impressive routes in their alloy crampons, and if you know their limitations this is possible, but for most users this type of crampon works best when the angle is low and the ground less then bullet proof.
+They can be used for the odd bit of rock climbing (being alloy they actually work really well on rock), and low angle ice (you may need to cut steps if the ice is really hard), but generally they are designed for anything from soft snow to squeaky neve.
+I know of some climbers who’ve climbed some impressive routes in their alloy crampons, and if you know their limitations this is possible, but for most users, this type of crampon works best when the angle is low and the groundless then bulletproof.

-If you want climbing performance but with less of the weight then a good option is to mate the front section of a steel crampon with an alloy rear section (this assumes you’ve bought an alloy crampon for less technical climbing, and it’s the same brand as your climbing crampons).
-For example this could be a Grivel Airtech mated with an Airtech light, or a Black Diamond Sabretooth matched to a Neve rear.
-Of course doing this lowers the overall strength of the crampon, but for some this could prove a good way to get the best of both worlds.
+If you want climbing performance but with less weight then a good option is to mate the front section of a steel crampon with an alloy rear section (this assumes you’ve bought an alloy crampon for less technical climbing, and it’s the same brand as your climbing crampons).
+For example, this could be a Grivel Airtech mated with an Airtech light, or a Black Diamond Sabretooth matched to a Neve rear.
+Of course, doing this lowers the overall strength of the crampon, but for some, this could prove a good way to get the best of both worlds.

 At the moment the three best alloy crampons on the market are the Grivel Airtech light (£90/ New classic 596 grams, Newmatic 666 grams, weight includes 108 gram anti-bot plate), Camp XCL 470 (£85/470 grams) and new Black Diamond Neve (£80/600 grams).